Detection at a constant probability of false alarm (PVLT)

 x = abs.(sqrt.(npower/2)*rsamp).^2;

-To perform detection, run the data through the detector.
-In this example, there is only one CUT, so the output is a logic vector containing the detection result for all trials.
-If the result is true, it means that the target is present in the corresponding trial.
-In our example, all detections are false alarms since we only pass in noise.
-As a result, we can calculate the false alarm rate based on the number of false alarms and the number of trials.
+To perform detection, pass the data through the detector.
+In this example, there is only one CUT, so the output is a logical vector containing the detection result for all tests.
+If the result is true, it means that the target is present in the corresponding test.
+In our example, all the detections are false alarms, since we only pass through noise.
+As a result, the false alarm rate can be calculated based on the number of false alarms and the number of trials.

 x_detected = cfar(x,CUTIdx);